joenoon/ios-sdk/README.md

 ## Requirements

 The SDK is compatible with iOS apps with **Minimum Deployment Target** iOS 8 and above.
-It requires Xcode 6.4+ and the iOS8 SDK to build the source.
+It requires Xcode 7.x and  iOS 9 SDK to build the source.

 ## Integration